Download Raspbian-OpenFlexure

 Raspbian OpenFlexure Lite

-You will need another computer to control the microscope graphically.
+You will need another computer to control the microscope.

 Required: